Annual Ryegrass Control

 Step 1: Mix Herbicide

 Determine how much herbicide material to use by measuring the square footage of the treatment area.
-To do this, measure the length and width of the treatment area in feet then multiply them together (length X width = square footage).
-For acreage, take the square footage and divide it by one acre (square footage / 43,560 sq. ft. = acres).
+To do this, measure the length and width of the treatment area in feet, then multiply them together (length X width = square footage).
+For acreage, divide the square footage by one acre (square footage / 43,560 sq. ft. = acres).

 For spot applications in warm-seasoned turf, use 0.2 oz. of Fahrenheit Herbicide per 1 gallon of water per 1,000 sq. ft.
 For broader applications, use 3 oz. of product in 20-80 gallons of water per acre.

-Keep in mind that when making applications over St. Augustinegrass, Bermudagrass, or Zoysiagrass, temporary stunting or chlorosis may occur with Fahrenheit Herbicide.
+Remember that when applying over St. Augustinegrass, Bermudagrass, or Zoysiagrass, temporary stunting or chlorosis may occur with Fahrenheit Herbicide.

-If annual ryegrass is growing in cool-season turf or where plants shouldn't be, like on sidewalks or other paved areas, then consider a non-selective herbicide like Eraser 41% Glyphosate.
+If annual ryegrass grows in cool-season turf or where plants shouldn't be, like on sidewalks or other paved areas, consider a non-selective herbicide like Eraser 41% Glyphosate.
 This non-selective herbicide will kill any plant it is applied to.

-For either products being used you will need to use a handheld pump sprayer.
+For either product being used, you must use a handheld pump sprayer.

-If using Eraser 41% Glyphosate, be sure to label your sprayer explicitly for non-selective herbicides to prevent cross-contamination in the future.
+If using Eraser 41% Glyphosate, label your sprayer explicitly for non-selective herbicides to prevent cross-contamination in the future.

 To mix, fill your sprayer tank with half the amount of water.
-Then add the measured amount of herbicide and remaining half of water.
+Then, add the measured amount of herbicide and the remaining half of water.
 Secure the lid and shake the tank until evenly mixed.

 Step 2: Apply Herbicide